Insight from our team of leading criminal lawyers: Abortion legalised in Queensland in October 2018 – what do the laws say?

-Abortion will no longer be a crime in Queensland, after state MPs voted on Wednesday night to remove the procedure from the criminal code.
+Abortion will no longer be a crime in Queensland.
+In October 2018, State MPs voted to remove the procedure from the criminal code.
 Like religion and politics, abortion is a very controversial, personal topic.
-Everyone will have a differing view about it, depending upon their upbringings, personal circumstances, spiritual beliefs and religious beliefs.
+Everyone will have a differing view about it; depending upon their upbringings, personal circumstances, spiritual beliefs and religious beliefs.
 And prior to the changes to the laws last week, abortion was such a controversial topic that there were frequently violent clashes between pro and anti-abortion activists around the country.

 This article will explain the laws relating to abortion as they currently are now and were previously, in Queensland and other parts of Australia.